9Mirrors-Lab/PRPs-agentic-eng/Archon-Agent-Kit-PRP-Automated/README.md

 npm start
 ```

+### **Step 1: Install and Setup**
+Choose your preferred installation method above.
+The npm installation is recommended for most users as it provides easy updates and global access.

 ### **Step 2: Create Your INITIAL.md**
 Create an `INITIAL.md` file that describes your project and technology stack: